About the Friends of Washington Crossing Park

 Fortunately, the story didn’t end there.

 In partnership with the Department of Conservation and Natural Resources, the Friends offer guided interpretive tours and educational programming in the park.
-The group also holds a number of annual events, including the Crossing dress rehearsal and Christmas Day Crossing, General Washington’s birthday celebration, sheep shearing at the Thompson-Neely House, Memorial Day and 4th of July commemorations, a fall harvest day, several fundraisers and more.
+The group also holds a number of annual events, including the Crossing dress rehearsal and Christmas Day Crossing, General Washington’s birthday celebration, sheep shearing at the Thompson-Neely House, Memorial Day and Independence Day commemorations, a fall harvest day, several fundraisers and more.